A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 \subsubsection{A genetic toggle switch in three dimensions}

 \cite{Kryven2015} proposed an extension of the bistable toggle switch to a tristable toggle switch in three dimensions. \cref{tab:toggle_switch_3d} shows the reactions, where we have relabeled the species as $A, B$ and $C$.
 The computational domain is given by $[0, 199]^3$ and we use as the initial condition, analogously to the two dimensional problem, a three-dimensional Gaussian distribution centered at $ ^T$ with variance $\diag(133)$. $CTMGRIT^{loc}$ is run on level $L = 20$ with initial level $L_0 = 7$, $S = 15$ and two recombination steps, i.e.\ $s = 1$.
 We set $\hat{P}^t = 10$ and compute $N = 10000$ time steps, such that each process handles $1000$ time steps.
 In total $CTMGRIT^{loc}$ consists of four independent spatial-temporal subproblems, three of which utilize $1260$ processes, the other $630$ processes, for a total number of $4410$ processes.
 All other parameters are the same as in the two-dimensional case. \cref{fig:toggle_switch_3d_solutions} shows the solutions at $t=10^5s$ of both $CTMGRIT^{loc}$ and \textit{SSA} with $10^8$ trajectories.
 We notice that $CTMGRIT^{loc}$ again produces a significantly more resolved probability density function.
 Note that the solution for $CTMGRIT^{loc}$ is sampled on a $300^3$ full grid due to the fact that it is not feasible to store the equivalent full grid on level $20$ in memory due to its size.
+The median runtime of each $CTMGRIT^{loc}$ subproblem is $3198.63$ seconds, whereas for the same number of processes the $10^8$ \textit{SSA} trajectories can be solved in $149.93$ seconds.
+However, analogously to the two dimensional scenario, the runtimes of both approaches are difficult to compare due to their different nature.